abhishekchaudhary2810/Network-CA/README.md

     ** terraform init: creates an execution plan.
     ** terraform apply: apply the commands and create the infrastructure.

+## Connecting Ansible to the created EC2 instance:

+The host.ini file contains the information about the server and login key so Ansible can be used on the created server.
+Using this command,

+[web]

+34.243.176.103 ansible_user=ec2-user ansible_ssh_private_key_file =/Users/shellysiwach/.ssh/my-ec2-key

 ## Ansible Playbook to Install and Deploy Docker: